Updated: Nov 26

 Each year, my desire grows to outline the depth behind Thanksgiving.
-One way of doing this is by “planting” correlating seeds of thankfulness in my own home.
-To obtain my children’s interest and understanding, I created shapes of corn out of construction paper and wrote “reminders of thankfulness” to correlate with the Pilgrim’s story of gratefulness and reliance on God during all their trials and triumphs.
+One year, I “planted” correlating seeds of thankfulness on a wreath of bounty.
+To obtain my children’s interest and understanding, I inserted five corn shapes that I created out of construction paper.
+On each corn shape, I wrote a word that would correlate with the Pilgrim’s story of gratefulness and reliance on God during all their trials and triumphs.

 The word, "food," reminded us that the Pilgrims had a hard time obtaining sustenance during their first harsh winter on American soil.
 We discussed how God created the earth and the seasons.
-May you always remember God’s promise to Noah: “As long as the earth endures, seedtime and harvest, cold and heat, summer and winter, day and night will never cease.”
+Then we talked about God’s promise to Noah: “As long as the earth endures, seedtime and harvest, cold and heat, summer and winter, day and night will never cease.”
 (Genesis 8:22, NIV).
-Always be thankful for spring, the season of growing, and the soil in which we can grow food.
+We thanked God for spring, the season of growing, and the soil in which we can grow food.

-The 2nd grain reminds us of the Native Americans who helped the Pilgrims survive that first harsh winter.
-In Mark 12:31 God commands us to love our neighbor".
+The word, "kindness," reminded us of the Native Americans who helped the Pilgrims survive that first harsh winter.
+We discussed Mark 12:31 where God commands us to "love our neighbor".
 This was a good reminder that we should always be thankful for other’s kindness.

-The 3rd grain reminds us of the Pilgrims courageous perseverance as they sought a better home for themselves and their descendants.
-The Pilgrim’s journey is a story of trying times where people pursue dreams amidst clear scenes of sickness, death, long voyages, scarce food, severe winters, and other sufferings.
+The word, "strength," reminded us of the Pilgrim’s journey through trying times where people pursued dreams amidst clear scenes of sickness, death, long voyages, scarce food, severe winters, and other sufferings.
 From their story, we learn that when life is almost unendurable, God can provide us with the strength to persevere.
-It seemed fitting to open our Bible to Ephesians 6:10-18 talks about the Armor of God and how we can rely on Him to help us as we pursue our dreams and persevere through our sufferings.
+It seemed fitting to open our Bible to Ephesians 6:10-18 where it talks about the Armor of God and how we can rely on Him to help us as we pursue our dreams and persevere through our sufferings.
 After reviewing these verses, we shared stories about times when we relied on God for His provision of strength.
 We then paused to thank God for providing strength to persevere.

-The 4th grain reminds us that the Pilgrims laid a foundation of conscience, freedom, and religion for believers in Christ throughout the United States.
+The word "freedom" reminds us that the Pilgrims laid a foundation of conscience, freedom, and religion for believers in Christ throughout the United States.
 It takes great courage to stand firm in faith, especially when facing opposition.
 In the Bible, John reminds us that we will face many trials as followers of Christ (John 16:33).
 This is why it is so important to thank God for our various freedoms and never take them for granted.

 Love is a seed that grows families, friendships, and nations.
 The love the Pilgrims and the Indians shared as they forged friendships and cared for each other no doubt helped them through tough times.
 1 Corinthians 13 reminds us that even if we speak in tongues, have the gift of prophecy, can fathom all mysteries and all knowledge, can move mountains, or even give everything to the poor, we still have nothing without love.
-I think one of the biggest blessings in life is the ability to love others and to be loved.
-Love is a seed that grows families, friendships, and nations.
-Always thank God for the virtue of love.
+It seems fitting that the word "love" was centered on our wreath as a beautiful reminder to thank God for it.

-May every Thanksgiving be a reminder of the historic account of the Pilgrims always inspire you to rely on God for strength and courage while always giving thanks for the whole journey; the highs, the lows, the blessings, the setbacks, and most of all for the opportunity to live, to love others, and to be loved.
+May every Thanksgiving be a reminder of the historic account of the Pilgrims and may their story always inspire you to rely on God for strength and courage while always giving thanks for the whole journey; the highs, the lows, the blessings, the setbacks, and most of all for the opportunity to live, to love others, and to be loved.

 See more reviews on goodreads.